 Flowerbomb Gin - taste the first buds of spring with perfumed aromas of white flowers and gentle juniper with soft lemon, an explosion of floral flavours accompanied by a nice fresh dry gin base.

-We're in the middle of a new Gin Craze.
-From our 101 Gins - Adnams to Zuidam; Brooklyn to Bombay and London to Plymouth (and beyond) we'd like to introduce you to some of the best Craft Gins in the world.
+We're amazed this Gin Craze is still going strong.
+From our 101 Gins - Adnams to Zuidam; Brooklyn to Bombay and London to Plymouth (and beyond) we have introduced you to some of the best Craft Gins in the world.
 And there's still more for you to try.

-Due to our various connections and deep passion for all things gin, we’re uniquely positioned to bring you the very best gins available and can pair them with new tonics, mixers and tasty treats.
+Due to our deep passion for all things gin, we’re uniquely positioned to bring you the very best gins available and can pair them with new tonics, mixers and tasty treats.

 Become a member of The Bluebell Inn Gin Club and enjoy a wide array of flavours and join the local community of gin lovers to exchange tips, show off your gin knowledge and much more.